Published February 11, 202616 min readUpdated Feb 25, 2026

 Important: 2026 Enrollment Deadlines

 Open enrollment for 2026 coverage ended January 15, 2026.
-However, you may qualify for a Special Enrollment Period if you experience a qualifying life event (job loss, marriage, moving, having a baby).
+You may qualify for a Special Enrollment Period with a qualifying life event (job loss, marriage, moving, having a baby).
+Note: The low-income SEP for people under 150% FPL has been eliminated by OBBBA.
 Visit MNsure.org to check your eligibility.

 Frequently Asked Questions About HSA Health Plans in Minnesota